 Beginner’s Guide to Using Handlebars.js

 In this post, we are going to look into Handlebars, a JavaScript templating engine based on Mustache.
-It shares the same functionalities with Mustache but sports a number of new features.
-Handlebars is a handful templating tool particularly for displaying a data serial in a form of JSON, which is today is a common data-formatting form used in a web application API.
+It shares the same functionalities with Mustache but sports several new features.
+Handlebars is a handy templating tool, particularly for displaying data series in JSON format, which today is a common data-formatting form used in web application APIs.
 Check out this introductory post, which explains JSON really well.

-In this article, we are going to walk you through some of Handlebars’ basic functionalities, and we will also work on a real example at the end of this article.
-If this is something that you want to get to know, then let’s get started.
+In this article, we are going to walk you through some of Handlebars’ basic functionalities, and we will also work on a real example at the end.
+If this is something you want to get to know, then let’s get started.

 Getting Started